uxokpro1234/Old-1.12.2-Ncp-fly/README.md

 - Adjusts flight speed, vertical glide, and direction programmatically.
 - Optionally visualizes a “ghost” position or last server-corrected position in 3D space.

-Think of it as a **custom movement controller** that hooks into events and the network system.

 ---

 ### ⚙️ Settings / Configuration